smar242/HonoursResearchProject/README.md

-# HonoursResearchProject
+# HonoursProjectSmar242

-Code for Honours research project on data visualisation in virtual reality
+Code for data visualisation in virtual reality, submitted as part of my dissertation for the BSc(Hons) programme at the University of Auckland.